U.S. probes toy jewelry kits linked to high lead levels

 LaRose did not immediately respond to a request for comment.

-Toys “R” Us, also citing caution, said it is “working to pull the items from our stores and website.”

 Kmart said it would cooperate with the attorney general and is committed to safety.
-Target said it is reviewing the matter, and is also committed to safety.
-Amazon did not immediately respond to requests for comment.
+The other retailers did not immediately respond to requests for comment.

 The 10 Cra-Z-Art sets that were tested had been purchased at nine Kmart, Target and Toys “R” Us stores in New York.